 - How much you’re responsible to pay out of your own pocket for things like doctor visits, prescription drugs, or hospital stays

 - Whether your health plan has a deductible, how high it is, and which services it applies to

 How to Find the Best Health Plan for Your Budget

-- Cost-sharing – Cost-sharing refers to the amount of money you pay out-of-pocket for health care services that aren’t fully (100 percent) covered by your health insurance company.
+- Cost-sharing– Cost-sharing is a general term that refers to the amount of money you pay out-of-pocket for health care services that aren’t fully (100 percent) covered by your health insurance company.
 Cost-sharing includes types of payments called copayments, coinsurance, and deductibles.

-- Copayment – The copayment (or copay) is the set amount you pay for a covered health care service.
+- Copayment– A copayment (or copay) is the set amount you pay for a covered health care service.
 Your copay is typically due when you receive the health care service and varies by service.
 For example, the copay for seeing your primary care physician is different from your copay for an emergency room visit.